The COVID-19 crisis has presented many challenges for businesses. But that shouldn’t discourage you from starting your own business.

-In fact, although it may seem counterintuitive, starting a business during turbulent economic times can actually help you step out on the right footing.
-Even more so than ever, proper planning, financial forecasting and future proofing is essential for the business to succeed.
+Starting a business during tougher times can keep you focused on stepping out on the right footing as more so than ever, proper planning, financial forecasting and future proofing is essential for the business to succeed.
 The learnings from this difficult period will stand business owners in good stead to tackle challenges they face in future.

 Here we summarise some key considerations to help you get things moving.